craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Dwarven

-People with heavy Dwarven heritage find themselves in possession of shorter, stockier, and hardier bodies.
+People with heavy Dwarven heritage find themselves in possession of dense and hard biology.
 The origins of Dwarven people on Alaturmen are not exactly public information, but some know that certain groups of Elven settlers created Dwarves nearly immediately after their arrival by request of their sire.

 - You may live up to 180 years.
 - You may weigh anywhere from 100 to 200 pounds.
 - You may be anywhere from 3 to 5 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
-- You have advantage on saving throws to resist poison damage effects.
+- You have advantage on saving throws against effects that charm, paralyze, or deal poison damage.
 - You may add your proficiency bonus to your hit point maximum.

 ## Elven